natcua/Internship/README.md

 # Internship
 ### Examples:
-coin flip: first to get 3 heads in a row wins
+Coin Flip: first to get 3 heads in a row wins